roshnikutty/react-api-news/README.md

-# NY Times
+# NY Times API

-### This application displays the news from the last 7 days using New York Times Newswire API endpoint.
+1. This application displays the news from the last 7 days using New York Times Newswire API endpoint.
   - Clicking on the news displays the articles in the iframe on the right

-### Every News item's section is displayed in a grey box below the details of the article.
+2. Every News item's section is displayed in a grey box below the details of the article.

-### Clicking on each news article opens the article in an iFrame to the right of the page.
+3. Clicking on each news article opens the article in an iFrame to the right of the page.

-### Search news on the top of the landing page utilizes New York Time's Search API endpoint.
+4. Search news on the top of the landing page utilizes New York Time's Search API endpoint.

-### If the Search yields no search results, a React component with the message "There are no results for this search." will be displayed.
+5. If the Search yields no search results, a React component with the message "There are no results for this search." will be displayed.

-### I have used infinite scrolling
+6. I have used infinite scrolling

-### Some of the NYT news articles do not give permission to open in iFrames.
+7. Some of the NYT news articles do not give permission to open in iFrames.
 For these, I have created a separate link "Open in a new tab"

-### For responsiveness, on smaller screen-widths, I have removed the iFrames from not showing and instead using the link "Open in a new tab" to access the article
+8. For responsiveness, on smaller screen-widths, I have removed the iFrames from not showing and instead using the link "Open in a new tab" to access the article

-How do you use this Application?
+## How do you use this Application?
   1. Clone this repo
   2. run the following on command line
       ```